-This same attention to the outside was applied to the house's living room, which was conceived as an “outdoor space” with abundant light and natural ventilation.
-It opens onto decks and gardens on either side, in keeping with the concept of transparency.
-Meanwhile, a continuous wall serves as a textured backdrop to the living room and continues onto an outdoor patio, lending it a rustic feel.
+Fluidity of Spaces: The living room was conceived as an “outdoor space” with abundant light and natural ventilation.
+It opens onto decks and gardens on either side, in keeping with the concept.
+A continuous wall serves as a textured backdrop to the living room and continues onto the deck, lending it a rustic feel.
+The cantilevered wood and steel staircase connecting the two floors is set against imposing double height windows; it is bathed in light, allowing luxuriant indoor plants to thrive.
+The indoor courtyard pathway continues from the staircase area towards the garden.
+Showers of light are suspended from the ceiling creating a serene ambiance.